TuShArBhArDwA/EazyEatz/README.md

 - [Contact](#contact)

 ## About the Project
-**EazyEatz** is a simple and intuitive online food delivery platform that allows users to browse restaurants, view menus, and place orders seamlessly.
+**EazyEatz** is a simple and intuitive online food ordering platform that allows users to browse menus, and place orders seamlessly.
 Built with **HTML, CSS, and JavaScript**, this project focuses on providing a user-friendly and responsive experience for food lovers.

 🚀 **Current Status:** The website is functional, offering a smooth UI/UX, but additional features such as authentication, order tracking, and payment integration are planned for future updates.

 ## Features
-- 🍔 **Restaurant Listings**
-  - Browse a variety of restaurants and their menus
-  - View restaurant details, ratings, and reviews

-- 🛒 **Cart & Checkout System** *(Basic Implementation)*
-  - Add items to the cart and modify orders
-  - Proceed to checkout with an intuitive interface

 - 🎨 **Responsive Design**
   - Fully mobile-friendly layout